-One of the biggest advantages of living in Frankfurt is the inexpensive public transportation system in the city.
-For individuals who work or live in the city, it is practically unnecessary for them to own their personal means of conveyance.
-With Google Maps or even a manual map purchased from any tourist kiosk in hand, visitors will find it extremely easy to get around the German city of Frankfurt.
+One of the biggest advantages of living in Frankfurt is the city’s inexpensive public transport system.
+For people working or living in the city, it is virtually unnecessary to own a personal means of transport.
+With Google Maps in hand, or even a paper map purchased from any tourist kiosk, visitors will find it extremely easy to get around the German city of Frankfurt.

-If you are someone who enjoys going for a nice walk, the city center offers a nice place to stretch your legs.
-However, if you are racing against time, then you can always be reliant on the efficient public transportation network in the city.
-Let us study each of the various modes of transport in greater detail.
+If you are someone who enjoys a nice walk, the city centre offers a nice place to stretch your legs.
+However, if you are in a race against time, you can always rely on the city’s efficient public transport network.
+Let us take a closer look at the different modes of transport.

 S-Bahn and U-Bahn in Frankurt